3MUl0R/HelloFriendPlayer/README.md

 ## Features
 - music played with this player will be synchronized between all users
+- you can import folders of up to 30 files
+  - you can import as many folders as you want but only 30 files from each one
+  - if you have a large library just split it into folders
 - there are no issues with links not working because they are your music files
 - basic play/pause/skip/volume/shuffle
 - auto track advance